akimd/vcsn/doc/README.txt

 Where the runtime context instantiation are generated and compiled.

 ** VCSN_PRINT
-Force a more verbose display of ratexp (XML like), where one can actually see the nesting of the structures.
+Force a more verbose display of expression (XML like), where one can actually see the nesting of the structures.

 ** VCSN_SEED